Dignity for All: LGBTI Assistance Program

 We have witnessed various negative developments for the LGBTI community in different European countries in recent years.
 These issues have included the adoption of so-called “anti-propaganda laws”, promotion of anti-equal marriage agenda and direct attacks on the LGBTI Pride events’ organisers as part of a general crackdown on human rights activists.
 This not only makes the practical work of the LGBTI human rights activists more difficult, it also puts their work, and even lives, under an imminent threat.

 International human rights organisations, LGBTI groups and several governments have joined efforts to effectively respond to these negative developments.
 Together, they aim to mitigate the negative consequences of anti-LGBTI initiatives, and to support and protect human rights activists in affected countries.
-Dignity for All: LGBT Assistance Program is one of the initiatives that are being actively implemented by ILGA-Europe since 2012.
+Dignity for All: LGBTI Assistance Program is one of the initiatives that are being actively implemented by ILGA-Europe since 2012.

 What does Dignity for All do?